Introduction

 Confidentiality and Protection for Whistleblower

 - The identity of the whistleblower will be kept confidential, unless required by the court or other regulatory authorities to disclose the identity.
-Where the whistleblower’s identity is to be revealed, Internal Audit and Management will
+Where the whistleblower’s identity is to be revealed other than the exceptional circumstances listed below, Internal Audit and Management will endeavor to discuss with the whistleblower first.
+All transmission of the information will be done through email with security classification as “Confidential”.

-However, there are exceptional circumstances under which information could/would not be treated with strictest confidentiality such as when
+There are exceptional circumstances under which information could/would not be treated with strictest confidentiality such as when

 - NAC is under a legal obligation to disclose the information provided